ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

   Describe how to apply the relative risks in :ref:`Risk Appendix Table 4
   <gbd_2017_vad_relative_risk_table>` to affect the incidence rates of measles,
   diarrhea, and LRI.
-To capture uncertainty, the RR's should be modeled with a lognormal distribution whose geometric mean (same as median) matches the central estimate and whose 2.5% and 97.5% percentiles match the upper and lower confidence bounds.
+The relative risks should be available at the draw level from the VAD risk model in GBD.
+Presumably the GBD draws of each RR should follow a lognormal distribution whose geometric mean (=median) matches the central estimate and whose 2.5% and 97.5% percentiles match the upper and lower confidence bounds.